Sélectionner

 Head of unit: Prof. Liselotte Hardy

 The Unit of Tropical Bacteriology (UTB) was created in 2008 in the Department of Clinical Sciences at the Institute of Tropical Medicine (ITM), Antwerp, Belgium.
 It is headed by Prof. Liselotte Hardy.
 UTB combines biomedical research, education and support of laboratory services.
-We focus on antibiotic resistance and both generic and specific laboratory capacity sharing.
+We focus on development and implementation of field-appropriate bacterial diagnostics and local production of culture media, building on the unit’s longstanding work on surveillance of antimicrobial resistance (AMR).
 In order to achieve real impact we work closely together with the laboratory teams of our partner institutions in low- and middle-income countries.

 Profils